Customer Service

 1. Blue Lagoon, Olu Deniz

 As Turkey’s most iconic beach, Olu Deniz’s Blue Lagoon deserves the top spot on any ‘best beach’ round up.
-More than just good looks, this Blue Flag stunner has powder-soft sands for sunbathing and calm waters protected by a huge sand bar – ideal for snorkelling, kayaking and paddle-boating.
+More than just good looks, this Blue Flag stunner has powder-soft sands for sunbathing and calm waters protected by a huge sand bar – awesome for snorkelling, kayaking and paddle-boating.

 Get there by car or bus from Fethiye or take the scenic route: by paragliding from Babadağ mountain!